muritane/generative-constraint-principle/README.md

 ---

-## F12.
-Many Observations Are Generated Observations
+## F13.
+Observations Are Often Generated Observations

-An observation at one level may be an output at another.
+Many observations are outputs of prior generators.

 Example: